zl0618/LIDAR/README.md

-# MS200 LIDAR SLAM Implementation
+# MS200 LIDAR SLAM Implementation (no ROS)

-Real-time SLAM using MS200k LIDAR sensor with enhanced visualization and mapping.
+Real-time SLAM using MS200k LIDAR sensor with enhanced visualization and mapping without using ROS.

 ## Features
 - MS200k protocol decoder with packet verification